wkoszek/me/source/blog/2013-09-14-book-coping-with-difficult-people.md

 - "sherman"
 - "exploders"
 ---
-Title looked appealing to me, since I believe many people in the corporation I work for must have real problems with interacting with me.
-I too sometimes experience difficulties and have a chance to observe all sorts of unexpected behaviors.

 The author puts certain classes of personal characters into categories: sherman tanks, snipers, exploders, complainers, silent ones not